Ezh

-Ezh (Ʒ ʒ) /'ɛʒ/ EZH, also called the "tailed z", is a letter, notable for its use in the International Phonetic Alphabet (IPA) to represent the voiced palato-alveolar fricative consonant.
-This sound, sometimes transcribed ⟨zh⟩, occurs in the pronunciation of si in vision /ˈvɪʒən/ and precision /prɪˈsɪʒən/, the s in treasure /ˈtrɛʒər/, and the g in beige /beɪʒ/.
+Ezh (Ʒ ʒ; /'ɛʒ/ EZH), also called the "tailed z", is a letter, notable for its use in the International Phonetic Alphabet (IPA) to represent the voiced palato-alveolar fricative consonant.
+This sound, sometimes transcribed ⟨zh⟩, occurs in the pronunciation as in vision (/ˈvɪʒən/), precision (/prɪˈsɪʒən/), azure (/ˈæʒər/), beige (/beɪʒ/), or pleasure (/ˈplɛʒər/).

-Ezh is also used as a letter in some orthographies of Laz and Skolt Sami, both by itself, and with a caron (⟨Ǯ⟩ ⟨ǯ⟩).
+Ezh is also used as a letter in some orthographies of Laz and Skolt Sami, both by itself, and with a caron (⟨Ǯ ǯ⟩).
 In Laz, these represent voiceless alveolar affricate //ts// and its ejective counterpart //tsʼ//, respectively.
 In Skolt Sami they respectively denote partially voiced alveolar and post-alveolar affricates, broadly represented //dz// and //dʒ//.
 It also appears in the orthography of some African languages, for example in the Aja language of Benin and the Dagbani language of Ghana, where the uppercase variant looks like a reflected sigma ⟨Σ⟩.
 It also appears in the orthography of Uropi.

 The voiced palato-alveolar fricative, the sound //ʒ// represents in the International Phonetic Alphabet, is more commonly represented by various other letters in different languages.
 These include the letter ⟨Ž⟩ as used in many Slavic languages, the letter ⟨Ż⟩ as used in Kashubian, the letter ⟨ج⟩ in a number of Arabic dialects, the Persian alphabet letter ⟨ژ⟩, the Cyrillic letter ⟨Ж⟩, the Devanagari letter (झ़), and the Esperanto letter ⟨Ĵ⟩.

 Origin

 As a phonetic symbol, it originates with Isaac Pitman's English Phonotypic Alphabet in 1847, as a z with an added hook.
-The symbol is based on medieval cursive forms of Latin ⟨z⟩, evolving into the blackletter ⟨z⟩ letter.
+The symbol is based on medieval cursive forms of Latin ⟨z⟩, evolving into the blackletter ⟨z⟩ letter ℨ𝔷 𝖅𝖟.
 In Unicode, however, the blackletter ⟨z⟩ ("tailed z", German geschwänztes Z) is considered a glyph variant of ⟨z⟩, and not an ezh.

 Humanist Gian Giorgio Trissino proposed in 1524 a reform of Italian orthography introducing ezh as an uppercase ç for the /[dz]/ sound.

 In contexts where "tailed z" is used in contrast to tail-less z, notably in standard transcription of Middle High German, Unicode ⟨ʒ⟩ is sometimes used, strictly speaking incorrectly.
 Unicode offers ⟨ȥ⟩ "z with hook" as a grapheme for Middle High German coronal fricative instead.